judystats/LCM/README.md

 # LCM

-This is my fist R project
+This is my fist R project, and it is about

-about zero-inflated Mixture model with Longitudinal and Covariates components.
+zero-inflated poisson Mixture model with Longitudinal and Covariates components.